First Time Meeting Basics

 Open your circle with a prayer, blessing or poem and a candle lighting.
 Sharing leadership demonstrates feminine principles.
 Inviting others to light the candle, offer an opening or closing is always a great practice.

 Make sure to read the circle principles, or share in advance.
-Here's a PDF to print out
+Here's a PDF of Circle Guidelines

-Keep you meetings to women (and girls) only.
-First, some cultures are more sensitive to "letting their hair down" when men are present, especially when it's not their own partner.
+Keep you mind First, women of some cultures are more sensitive to "letting their hair down" when men are present, especially when it's not their own partner.
 We have also found that women in circle create a undeniable energy that flows evenly and freely, and it's quite interesting that when men join our circle, that energy takes a completely different direction.
+Be mindful if your circle includes men or is more appropriate to keep it to "women only."

 In some cultures, it may be a man who is holding the circle to support women in his community.